 - having sex at an early age

-- having other sexually transmitted infections such as chlamydia and herpes
+- having other sexually transmitted infections (STIs) such as chlamydia and herpes

 - having many sexual partners, or a partner who has had many partners

-The following steps may help to reduce your risk of cervical cancer.
+The following steps can help prevent cervical cancer.